Local elections 2025 mapped: Where are the council and mayoral contests on 1 May?

 There are thousands of seats up for grabs across 23 local authorities

-Voters in England will go to the polls on 1 May as thousands of council seats are up for grabs in the 2025 local elections.
-It will mark the first big test at the ballot box for political parties since Labour won the general election last July.
+Voters across England head to the polls on 1 May 2025 for local elections, marking the first major electoral test for political parties since Labour's general election victory in July 2024.

-There are 1,641 council seats up for grabs across 23 local authorities, while four regional mayors and two local mayors will also be elected.
+Over 1,600 council seats are being contested across 23 local authorities, alongside elections for four regional mayors and two local mayors.

-Most of the council seats were last contested in May 2021, at a time when the then-Conservative government, led by former prime minister Boris Johnson, was enjoying a spike in popularity following the successful roll-out of the first Covid-19 vaccines.
+The majority of these council seats were last up for grabs in May 2021, during a period of heightened popularity for the then-ruling Conservative party under Boris Johnson, following the initial success of the Covid-19vaccine rollout.

 This means the Tories are defending a large number of seats across much of the country: they currently control 19 of the 23 local authorities holding elections on May 1, either as the majority party or a minority administration.